aleen42/PersonalWiki/Programming/JavaScript/Framework/angular/angular1/directory_and_file/directory_and_file.md

 ]);
 ```

-By passing `phoneList` inside the dependencies array when defining the `phonecatApp` module, AngularJS will make all entities registered on `phoneList` available on phonecatApp as well.
+By passing `phoneList` inside the dependencies array when defining the `phonecatApp` module, AngularJS will make all entities registered on `phoneList` available on `phonecatApp` as well.

+### 2. External Templates

+As we knew before, we can specify a template by passing a inline string to the property `template` in the CDO.
+However, we may also find that it's not ideal especially when we need to build a large template.
+For this case, AngularJS has provided us another property `templateUrl` to allow us writing HTML code in a single file and reference it in the CDO.